Yejashi/obsidianNotes/Research/LLVM/LLVM-Intermediate Representation (IR).md

 This is generated with `llvm-as` (assembler) and it is interpreted by `llvm-dis` (disassembler).

 ##### In-Memory
 This is used internally by LLVM tools and APIs.
-This is what is operated on by LLVM passess.
+This is what is operated on by LLVM passes.

+#### Key features of the LLVM IR
+##### Static Single Assignment (SSA)
+- Each variable is defined exactly once.